The Hidden Gem In Your “Private Beta”

 We greatly appreciate you taking the time to respond with this information and we look forward to working with you.

-Event in NYC Tomorrow and SaaS Webinar on Friday
+Event in NYC Tomorrow and Webinar on Friday

 We have a few events coming up this week at Apprenda, and I thought many of you might be interested: